jiraguha/deno-script/README.md

 ## Requirement
 - Os: Mac, linux
 - [Installing deno](https://deno.land/#installation)
-- Make sure that Deno is on the bin path
+- Make sure that Deno is on the bin path.
 If you `homebrew` the last point should be done automatically.
-If not, make sure to manually add them to your bash_profile (or similar)
+If not, make sure to manually add them to your `.bash_profile` (or similar)... see bellow!
 ```
+# Add this to your .bash_profile
 export DENO_INSTALL="$HOME/.deno"
 export PATH=$PATH:$DENO_INSTALL/bin
 ```